alexalex6767/Vaccine-Reservation-system/README.md

 # Vaccine-Reservation-system
 This is a project-like assignment from UW CSE414.
-I discovered it and completed it by myself.
+It is completed by Charlene Tang(https://github.com/CharleneTang1215) and I.

 HW 6 | Appointment Reservation System